-The word “council” indicates that the SFU-ARC is asking for Aboriginal and non-Aboriginal partners to share their advice and wisdom to guide the decision-making process.
-The Council is not a standing or permanent committee of SFU, and will be active only for the duration of the project.
+The word “council” indicates that the SFU-ARC asked for Aboriginal and non-Aboriginal partners to share their advice and wisdom to guide the decision-making process.
+The Council was not a standing or permanent committee of SFU, and was active only for the duration of the project.

 SFU-ARC's final report was presented during a ceremonial event in October, 2017 at SFU’s Burnaby campus.
 The ceremony, rooted in Coast Salish indigenous tradition, celebrated and witnessed the work of everyone who contributed.